 Foundation Mathematics is designed to provide you with foundation concepts, rules and methods of elementary mathematics.
 The main aim of this unit is to provide the foundations of mathematics, which are necessary to develop a unified body of knowledge.
-You will learn algebraic fundamentals and equation solving.
-Exponents and logarithms will be introduced together with linear systems, quadratic functions and graphs.
-You will also study introductory trigonometry, geometry and ratios.
-You will use mathematics foundation concepts to solve problems.
+You will apply number and algebra concepts to solve problems.
+You will select appropriate mathematical methods to investigate and solve problems, and interpret the results.
+Mathematics will be used as a language to communicate results, concepts and ideas in context.
+You will document solutions to problems in a way that demonstrates a clear, logical and precise approach.